hacktisch/mailcow-status-tracker/README.md

      - `cc` (array, optional): Array of CC addresses.
      - `bcc` (array, optional): Array of BCC addresses.
      - `attachments` (array, optional): Array of files in format `[{content:'...',filename:'...'}]`
+     - `unsubscribe` (string, optional): If set, adds unsubscribe functionality with this text as the link text.
+Example: "Click here to unsubscribe"

      **Example Request**:
      ```json